gwierzchowski/cryptoexch/README.md

 # Cryptoexch

-Data downloader from RestFUL APIs.
+Data downloader from RestFUL services.

-I'm using this program in following data chain:
+I'm using this program in following data workflow:

 - The program `cryptoexch` is deployed and run in cloud and collects data to cloud based storage
 - Agent on my PC downloads those data when I turn on computer
 - Then AI based program (which I constantly improve) analyze the data and when appropriate came up with signals pointing to particular markers to look at.

 One of possible use cases for other users would be to clone program and clone `BitBay` module and modify for web service of choice (very easy task) or use module `GenericJson`.
 Main purpose of program is to constantly download new data and provide than in format more convenient for data analysis (like csv) or in more compact form (proto buffers) easier to manage.